 The Let Property Campaign is HMRC's initiative to recover lost tax revenues from private landlords who have not made a disclosure about their rental income to them in the past.

 HMRC are using new more effective measures to identify landlords who have let property but not declared it on their tax return.
 Those who they identify face having to pay back all of the tax they would of owed plus interest and penalty fines.

 If you have received a letter from HMRC then you have to act promptly as there can be increased penalties and they have the power to bring criminal proceedings.
-If you have not received a letter you should consider making a disclosure as there will be less interest and penalties.
+If you have not received a letter you should consider making a let property disclosure as there will be less interest and penalties.

 We can help you make your Let Property Campaign disclosure easy and hassle free whilst ensuring you only pay the right amount of tax.
 We give a full tax review on all of the years you did not declare, helping identify allowable expenses or reliefs that could help minimise your tax liability.

 We will take the time to talk with you about your circumstances, helping you understand the process and the financial implications of disclosing.

 We will talk with you in detail about the rental income years in question to try and find all possible expenses or reliefs that could help to minimise your tax liability.